 Setting up your zero waste pantry

 Check for co-ops or grocery stores with bulk bins.
+By refilling your own containers, you are able to avoid plastic packaging.
 You may even be lucky enough to have a zero waste store near you!

 Most bulk stores will offer either plastic pouches or paper bags for you to fill.
 Those are not necessary and if you are going zero waste, challenge yourself to bring a glass jar or two!
 You can also bring muslin bags to hold dry foods like beans and grains.